Polycystic Kidney Disease

 Unfortunately, there is no cure for polycystic kidney disease.
 However, treatment can relieve symptoms and help you live a longer, healthier life.
 Here is information on treating the common symptoms of polycystic kidney disease:

 Over-the-counter pain medications can help ease pain in the abdomen.
 Note, though, that it is important to talk to your doctor about which pain medications you should use - some over-the-counter and prescription pain medications can damage the kidneys.
 Surgery to shrink the cysts can also relieve pain.

 If you have severe or recurring headaches, see your doctor before you try to treat them with over-the-counter medication.
-Headaches can be caused by high blood pressure, which would need to be treated in order to cure the headaches and prevent other health problems.
-A very severe headache might be caused by an aneurysm in the brain.
-An aneurysm is a medical emergency that requires immediate treatment.
+Headaches can be caused by high blood pressure, which would need to be treated in order to help control the headaches and prevent other health problems.
+A very severe headache might be caused by a ruptured aneurysm in the brain.
+This is a medical emergency that requires immediate treatment.

 Urinary tract infections

 Antibiotics can treat urinary tract infections (UTIs), which occur frequently in people with polycystic kidney disease.
 If you have symptoms of a UTI, such as pain when you urinate or a frequent urge to urinate, see your doctor immediately.
 The infection needs to be treated quickly to prevent it from spreading from the urinary tract to the cysts in the kidneys, where infections are harder to treat.

 Keeping blood pressure under control is especially important for people with autosomal dominant polycystic kidney disease because it can slow the disease's effects on the kidneys.
 Eating a low-salt diet rich in fruits, vegetables and whole grains can help lower blood pressure.
 Also you should avoid tobacco products and exercise regularly.